robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 the `dynamic library API`_ and the `hybrid library API`_ differ from it is then discussed in sections of their own.

-The examples in this chapter are mainly about using Python, but they should be easy to understand also for Java-only developers.
-In those few cases where APIs have differences, both usages are explained with adequate examples.

 __ `Keyword arguments`_
 __ `Reporting keyword status`_
 __ `Logging information`_